Xinshuo-Wang/xinshuo-wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received my Bachelor's degree in Computer Science and Technology from Hebei University of Technology, China.
 Currently, under the guidance of Professor Yang liu, I am pursuing a master's degree in next-generation electronic information technology at Xidian University.
+My research interests mainly focus on zero-shot learning, 3D reconstruction, image recognition, and transformer-based models.

 During my master's studies, I focused on compositional zero-shot learning (CZSL), and have made several contributions to this area.

+And my

 # 🔥 News